openSUSE/news-o-o/_posts/2011-10-26-coffee-talk-with-michael-miller.markdown

 **2. **How did you "find" openSUSE conference?

 **MM:** That was a lot of fun!
 I had no idea what to expect at all.
-And what I liked the most when I got there was that thoughÂ  people didn't know me, everybody was really happy to see someone walkingÂ  in.
-It was very friendly : â€œOh another person coming !â€ Very welcoming, very open.
-Then I walked around and I looked in at some of the sessions and I noticed that people really seemed to pay attention, to focusÂ  and the quality of the content and of the presenters was very good.
+And what I liked the most when I got there was that though  people didn't know me, everybody was really happy to see someone walking  in.
+It was very friendly : “Oh another person coming !”
+Very welcoming, very open.
+Then I walked around and I looked in at some of the sessions and I noticed that people really seemed to pay attention, to focus  and the quality of the content and of the presenters was very good.

 I guess the quality of the ppl, of the contents, of the conversations was very high.

 And at the same time it was very casual and fun.
 So, an interesting combination of really high quality content, some technical content but also organizational, about ambassadors, how to bring more contributors in the project ...

-**PS F.W.:** could you please tell us a â€œnegativeâ€ point ;-))?
+**PS F.W.:** could you please tell us a “negative” point ;-))?

-**MM: **Oh â€¦ I have a story yes.
+**MM: **Oh … I have a story yes.
 When I wanted to go there, I wrote down the street address and showed it to the taxi driver and he didn't know where it was.
 Finding the conference place was very difficult.
 Then I saw some green through a window and I said: let's go there !

 **PS K.K:** would you advise corporate people to visit openSUSE conference, to go to such events?

 **MM: **Yeah, and I would advise different people in a corporate environment, to go to different types of events like openSUSE conference.
-Not just people looking for technical contents but I would also adviseÂ  enterprises who want to run her business better and want to contribute to open source.
+Not just people looking for technical contents but I would also advise  enterprises who want to run her business better and want to contribute to open source.
 Becoming a new contributor is a bit scary.
 But when you go to such conference as openSUSE, there is no intimidation.
-It's so friendly that it's a really good way for peopleÂ  to join the community.
+It's so friendly that it's a really good way for people  to join the community.

 **3. **[Attachmate](http://www.attachmate.com/) is hiring people from various projects, like Cornelius S. or Greg K.H.to help openSUSE community.
 Why are you doing that?
 What are the benefits for the [SUSE](http://www.suse.com/) business?